 What are common issues when setting up VPN on EdgeMax?

 Common issues include mismatched VPN parameters encryption, hash, DH group, incorrect server addresses, firewall blocks, and misconfigured NAT.
 Logs are your best friend here—check /var/log/messages or the EdgeOS VPN logs for clues.
-Download urban vpn for edge guide: install Urban VPN on Microsoft Edge, features, tips, and alternatives
+Microsoft edge vpn built in 2026

 Can I use VPNs with IPv6 on EdgeMax?